vknell/utd-docs/01-discovery/aws-discovery/aws-disc.rst

 From the POD machine you can open firefox and navigate to the `AWS URL <https://console.aws.amazon.com/>`_

-Log in with your AWS ``utd-console`` account (your IAM account for API console) see the doc `here </00-getting-started/requirements.html#create-iam-aws-accounts>`_.
+Log in with your AWS ``utd-console`` account (your IAM account with console access rights) see the doc `here </en/latest/00-getting-started/requirements.html#create-iam-aws-accounts>`_.

 *********************************************
 Create your first VPC (Virtual Private Cloud)
 *********************************************

-Etape 1 : Allez dans Services, faites une recherche sur VPC et choisissez le service VPC :
+Step 1: Click on Services, and search for VPC.
+You can add it to the quicklinks at the top of the screen.

 .. figure:: img/aws-console-access.png

-Etape 2 : Allez à Virtual Private Cloud > Your VPC > Create VPC
+Step2: In the left menu Virtual Private Cloud > Your VPC > Create VPC

 .. figure:: img/create-vpc-1.png